 Pruritus (Itching), Allergy, Hypersensitivity, and Anaphylaxis

 Allergic reactions to 10 mg Percocet dosage may occur in folks who are allergic to paracetamol.
 Most allergic reactions occur as Percocet itching and a minor skin rash.
 Severe skin lesions are infrequent, but they may happen.
-If Percocet makes itching, how to understand whether it’s a serious allergic reaction?
+If it makes itching, how to understand whether it’s a severe allergic reaction?

-A severe allergic reaction to Percocet may be characterized by respiratory distress (breathing difficulties), skin hives, itching, vomiting and swelling of the face, throat, and mouth.
+A severe allergic reaction to Percocet may be characterized by respiratory distress (breathing difficulties), skin hives, itching, vomiting, and swelling of the face, throat, and mouth.
 Drug fever may also be present.
-Severe skin reactions may result in AGEP (Acute generalized exanthematous pustulosis) and other potentially fatal conditions such a TEN (Toxic epidermal necrolysis) and SJS (Stevens-Johnson syndrome).
+Severe skin reactions may result in Acute generalized exanthematous pustulosis and other potentially fatal conditions such as Toxic epidermal necrolysis and Stevens-Johnson syndrome.

 Respiratory Depression, Slowed Breathing and Respiratory Arrest

-Like most other opioid-based medications, oxycodone has a direct effect on the brainstem where it may depress the body’s respiratory centers.
+Like most other opioid-based medications, this one also has direct side effects on the brainstem where it may depress the body’s respiratory centers.
 Drug-induced respiratory depression is, therefore, one of the side effects of Percocet.
-It results in slowed breathing which may be irregular.
-Respiratory depression in a clinical setting commonly occurs during the initial stages of treatment or when the dosage is increased.
+It results in slowed breathing, which may be irregular.
+Respiratory distress in a clinical setting commonly occurs during the initial stages of treatment or when the dosage is increased.

 Sleep Disturbances: Insomnia and Somnolence